Sorry, you need to enable JavaScript to visit this website.

 Death Notices Index - Victoria Daily Times, 1901-1939

-Kelowna & District Genealogical Society Obituary Index
+Kelowna & District Genealogical Society Obituary Listings

 Obituaries of British Columbians from The Yukon News, 1960-2000 [archived page]